 - A curriculum that allows you to discover your Japan from the unique and multicultural vantage point of Japan’s northernmost island.

 One of the mottos of Hokkaido University is ‘practical learning’.
 Each year you will have the chance to design your own study program suitable for your interests in Japanese Studies and career aims.
 This includes designing, researching and writing about topics of your interest under individual supervision with MJSP professors in the various Project Study modules, culminating in a serious piece of academic research in year 4 with your Graduation Thesis.
-You may also spend time studying at one of our many partner universities, go on study trips, or do an internship in a local company.
+You may also spend time studying at one of our many partner universities, go on study trips, or do an internship in a company.
 There are many excellent universities around the world offering Japanese Studies degrees, but where better to do a Japanese studies undergraduate degree program than in Japan itself?

 History and Culture Module